 But this is just the happy case!

-In many situations, the beekeeper may decide that enough is enough and after a certain period of time or some situation arising, it is time to replace the queen.
+In many situations, the beekeeper may decide that enough is enough and after a certain period or some situation arising, it is time to replace the queen.
 It is time to requeen.

 But what exactly is requeening, why is it necessary and how does a beekeeper do it?
 That’s our focus here.